On diffeomorphisms of even-dimensional discs: Koszul duality and the proof of

-This is closely related to the appearance of the Lie representations in Theorem \ref{thm:CohConfSpaces} via the work of Petersen \cite{Petersen}, and apart from some (linear and Poincar{\'e}) dualisations is implicit in that paper.
+This is closely related to the appearance of the Lie representations in \cref{thm:CohConfSpaces} via the work of Petersen \cite{Petersen}, and apart from some (linear and Poincar{\'e}) dualisations is implicit in that paper.
 We will give a proof in the spirit of \cite{LehrerSolomon}.

 \begin{proof} For each $k$, the \emph{Arnold algebra} $G(k)$ is the quotient of the graded-commutative algebra $\Lambda[x_{ij} \, | \, i \neq j \in \ul{k}]$, with $x_{ij}$ in degree $-(2n-1)$, by the relations \ref{enum:k-t-sym} and \ref{enum:k-t-arnold}.
-(This is the rational cohomology ring of $\mr{Emb}(\ul{k}, \bR^{2n})$, cf.\ \cite{Arnold}.)
-To a monomial in the $x_{ij}$'s we may associate a graph with vertices $\ul{k}$, by placing an edge from $i$ to $j$ if the term $x_{ij}$ appears.
-Say the monomial is \emph{connected} if the corresponding graph is connected.
-If two monomials are related by \ref{enum:k-t-sym} then their associated graphs are equal; if three monomials are related by \ref{enum:k-t-arnold} then they are either all connected or all disconnnected.
+(This is the rational cohomology ring of $\Emb(\ul{k}, \bR^{2n})$, cf.\ \cite{Arnold}.)
+To a monomial in the $x_{ij}$'s we associate a graph with vertices $\ul{k}$, by placing an edge from $i$ to $j$ if the term $x_{ij}$ appears.
+We say the monomial is \emph{connected} if the corresponding graph is connected, and \emph{disconnected} otherwise.
+If two monomials are related by \ref{enum:k-t-sym} then their associated graphs are equal; if three monomials are related by \ref{enum:k-t-arnold} then they are either all connected or all disconnected.
 Thus the linear combinations of monomials with connected graphs gives a well-defined graded subspace $C(k) \leq G(k)$.

 If a monomial has an associated graph which is not a tree, we claim it is zero in $G(k)$.
 To see this, consider a cycle in the associated graph, of length $\ell$.
 Using \ref{enum:k-t-arnold} we may write this as a sum of two monomials each of whose graphs contain a cycle of length $\ell-1$.
 Continuing in this way, we express it as a sum of monomials all having cycles of length 3.
 But these vanish, using